deploy2zenodo/deploy2zenodo/README.md

 in your CI pipeline.
 Or you can use any special versions, e. g.
 [deploy2zenodo.yaml v0.1.0](https://gitlab.com/deploy2zenodo/deploy2zenodo/-/releases/0.1.0/downloads/deploy2zenodo.yaml).

+The provided job is called `deploy2zenodo` and you can overwrite or enhance the defined job as you need (e. g. defining when to run or defining variables).

 A simple example choosing the stage to run could be: